-All kinds of ethnic wear like Sarees, Salwar Suits and Lehengas are favorites among the coveted wedding wear.
-However, the Indian Sarees continue to rule the roost – as trousseau staples, gifts or chosen ensembles for most functions – by guests – as well as the bride.
+However, the Indian Saree continues to rule the roost – as trousseau staples, gifts, or chosen ensembles for most functions by guests and the bride.

 The Color Red

 Red is far beyond the auspicious symbol of love, marriage, and togetherness.
 It is the color of choice for shaadis, shagun, reception, or other ceremonies.
 Red Saree is often the bridal saree among many Indian sub-cultures, while Punjabis love their Red Wedding Suits.
 Most Indian brides, as everyone knows, covet the Red Bridal Lehenga Choli!

 Red, in all its versions like- crimson, vermillion, retro red, and sindoor, stand apart with its exceptionally ravishing feel.
 The color of passion, beauty, and strength also signifies the supreme Hindu Goddess- making its connection with new beginnings more deep-rooted.

 The elegant and timeless color complements all complexions, shapes, structures, and ages while being a versatile palette for traditional and contemporary ceremonies.
 No wonder that red saree, the ultimate wedding attire, continues to rule the wedding closets in India, despite several trends and palettes coming up every season.

 Sarees in red are still a muse for ace Indian designers showcasing their signature collections at renowned fashion week events.
 Here, we bring you this season’s top trending Red Sarees – that you’d love to add to your wedding trunk –

 For times when you’d love some sizzling charm, a red sequined saree is your perfect go-to ensemble.
 Red is intense, and sequined glitter only elevates its appeal, creating an eye-catching combination that’s hard to ignore.